AnyChart/docs.anychart.com/Basic_Charts/Japanese_Candlestick_Chart.md

 ## Quick Start

 To create a Japanese Candlestick chart, use the {api:anychart#financial}anychart.financial(){api} chart constructor.
-If you pass the data to this chart constructor, it will create a Candlestick series.
+If you pass the data to this chart constructor, it creates a Candlestick series.

 To create a Candlestick series explicitly, call the {api:anychart.charts.Cartesian#candlestick}candlestick(){api} method.